On a time-dependent extra spatial dimension: Summary

 \section{Summary}

-It is proposed in this paper that in the case of a de Sitter 3-brane world, cosmic inflation may provide an explanation for the collapse of the extra spatial dimension.
-More precisely, whenever the cosmological constant $\Lambda$ is negative, $\rho(t)$ shrinks rapidly during the inflation of the brane.
+It is proposed in this paper that in the case of a de Sitter 3-brane world, cosmic inflation may provide an explanation for the collapse of the extra spatial dimension, as well as the source of the energy stored in the resulting curled-up dimension.
+It is shown that whenever the cosmological constant $\Lambda$ is negative, $\rho(t)$ shrinks rapidly during the inflation of the brane.
 When $\Lambda$ is positive, the extra spatial dimension either completely follows the cosmological expansion of the brane or completely ignores it.
 In the former case the extra dimension expands, rather than shrinks.
 In the latter case, $\rho(t)$ shrinks relative to the expanding space, unless the size of the extra dimension is infinite to start with.

 For $\Lambda>0$, the conclusion resembles the interesting all-or-nothing behavior demonstated in Ref.~ \cite{rP05}: a system will either completely follow the cosmological expansion of the universe or completely ignore it.